jerickjoe111/launch-school/RB130/01_blocks/TWGR_notes.md

 ## Blocks and scope

 Blocks have direct access to variables that already exist.
 However, block parameters behave differently from non-parameter variables.
-If you have a variable of a given name in scope and also use that name as one of your block parameters, then the two variables, the one that exists and the one in the parameter list, are not the same as each other (_shadowing_, as the parameter _shadows_ the outer variable).
+If you have a variable of a given name in scope and also use that name for one of the block parameters, then the two variables, the one that exists and the one in the parameter list, are not the same as each other (_shadowing_, as the parameter _shadows_ the outer variable).

 Blocks share local scope with the code that preceds them.
-Blocks can serve as the bodies of anonymous function objects, and those objects preserve the local variables that are in the scope at the time of their creation, even if the function objects get handed around other local scopes.
+Blocks can serve as the bodies of anonymous function objects, and those objects preserve the local variables and other artifacts that are in scope at the time of their creation, even if the function objects get handed around other local scopes.

 ## Closures